nadpierre/stm-transit-delay-prediction/README.md

 [Weather Forecast API](https://open-meteo.com/en/docs)
 [Tomtom Traffic API](https://developer.tomtom.com/)

+Trip updates and vehicle positions were collected from April 27th to May 11th.

 ## Methods & Models (to be completed)

-Collecting every hour from late april to early may (at least 2 weeks) Ideally 30 min but too much data to handle (add this to presentation)

-Don't have access to official historical data, separated dataset in 2 past (past and current)
+Don't have access to official historical data, separated dataset in 2 parts (past and current)

 Mean decrease in inpurity (MDI)

 ## Results (to be completed)

-## Future work (to be completed)
+## Future Improvements (to be completed)

-Model is overfitted to late april and early may.
-It would have been ideal to collect data all year If collected all year, another feature to add would be if it's a holiday Add events
+Model is overfitted to the time period the data was collected.
+It would have been ideal to collect data all year If collected all year, another feature to add would be if it's a holiday Add events (concerts, festivals, sports events) Cross-validate incident distance window (currently 500 meters)
-Time-series analysis?
-Deep learning?
-Cross-validate incident distance window
-Classification model

 ## Featured Deliverables (to be completed)